 Christmas and religion discussion questions

-Do you think people who aren’t Christian and people in non-Christian countries should
+Do you think that people who aren’t Christian and people in non-Christian countries should avoid celebrating Christmas?

 - A carol service

 - Sending Christmas cards with religious imagery like the Three Wise Men and baby Jesus in the stable

 How much of the Christmas story (Jesus born in a stable, Three Wise Men guided by a star, shepherds, etc) do you think actually happened that way?
 Does it matter?
 Does the historical truth of the story interest you?

 Do you think it is okay for someone who isn’t a Christian to refuse to work on Christmas Day?

 Is Xmas or Easter more important in your country?
 Is there much difference?
 Why do you think that is?

 Many children nowadays think that Xmas is Santa’s birthday rather than Jesus’ birthday.
 Do you think that this is a serious problem?
 What would you say to your own young child if they thought that?

 If you were a Christian, how would you feel about the fact that many Xmas traditions (e.g. holly, mistletoe, the date of Christmas Day, the name “Yule”) have pre-Christian roots?